Do Some Prisoners Get Treated Better than Seniors in Nursing Homes?

-"Let's put the seniors in jail and the criminals in a nursing home.
-This way the seniors would have access to showers, hobbies, and walks.
-They'd receive unlimited free prescriptions, dental and medical treatment, and wheel chairs.
-They'd receive money instead of paying it out.
+One wonders if, on paper, prisoners receive a better standard of care than the elderly in many nursing homes.
+Unlike seniors in nursing homes, prisoners have access to showers, hobbies, and walks.
+They are eligible to receive unlimited free prescriptions, dental and medical treatment, and wheelchairs.
+They receive money instead of paying it out.

-They would have constant video monitoring so they could be helped instantly if they fell or needed assistance.
-Their bedding would be washed twice a week and all their clothing would be ironed and returned to them.
+Unlike seniors in nursing homes, they have constant video monitoring so they can be helped instantly if they fall or need assistance.
+Their bedding is washed twice a week, and all their clothing is ironed and returned to them.

-A guard would check on them every 20 minutes and bring their meals and snacks to their cells.
-They would have family visits in a suite built for that purpose.
-They would have access to a library, a weight room, spiritual counseling, a pool, and education.
+A guard checks on them every 20 minutes and brings their meals and snacks to their cells.
+They have family visits in a suite built for that purpose.
+They have access to a library, a weight room, spiritual counseling, a pool, and education.

-Simple clothing, shoes, slippers, pajamas and legal aid would be free on request.
-Private, secure rooms would be had by all, along with an outdoor exercise yard with gardens.
-Each senior could have a PC, a TV, radio, and daily phone calls.
+Many prisoners today receive basic amenities denied to seniors in nursing homes.
+Simple clothing, shoes, slippers, pajamas and legal aid are free on request.
+They have access to private, secure rooms available to all, along with an outdoor exercise yard with gardens.
+Do you think seniors in nursing homes have access to a PC, a TV, radio, and daily phone calls?
+Think again.

-There would be a board of directors to hear complaints, and the guards would have a code of conduct that would be strictly adhered to.
+Unlike nursing home denizens, prisoners have a board of directors to hear complaints, and the guards are supposed to have a code of conduct strictly adhered to.

-The "criminals" would get cold food and be left all alone and unsupervised with lights off at 8 p.m.
-They would get showers once a week, live in a tiny room, and pay assisted living costs of nearly $5,000 per month.
-They would have no hope of ever getting out.
+But the elderly in many of our nursing homes?
+They get cold food.
+They're left all alone and unsupervised with lights off at 8 p.m.
+They get showers once a week, live in a tiny room, and pay assisted living costs of nearly $5,000 per month.
+They have no hope of ever getting out.